grondl/Icon_mover/README.md

 Misplaced icons sometimes happens when I create a new icon or when I play around with the resolution and positionning of the screens.

-The program is python and it uses the tkinter module for the graphic user inteface (GUI).
+The program is python and it uses the GTK module for the graphic user inteface (GUI).
+It also calls 2 system programs that shold be available by default in a Linux Mint Mate installation ...
+It uses the gio program to get the current icon positions and reposition the dragged icon.
+It also makes caja quit knowing it will restart itself,  this refreshes the physical screens with the new icon position.